-and pedestrian area cycle structure must be resident One sparesident storage space be provided for nts. is appropriate.
-Car Parking is not permitted Car Free development is appropriate.
-Car Parking is not permitted in this area Parking for visitors and disabled drivers will normally be accommodated onstreet or in public car parks, subject to the usual tariffs Access for emergency services, removal lorries, refuse vehicles will be necessary.

-for visitor cycles 25 residents Travel Plan 75 residents Elsewhere in the Central Parking Area and within the Controlled parking zones around the City Centre.
+Location Cycle parking standards (minimum) P Car Parking Standards (minimum) P Car Parking Standards (maximum) PCar Parking Standards (other requirements) Servicing Requirements Off site Requirements City Centre Primary Retail Area and pedestrian only streets Covered and secure cycle storage space must be provided for residents.
+One space per two residents Provision at entrance for visitor cycles Car Free development is appropriate.
+Car Parking is not permitted in this area.
+Car Free development is appropriate.
+Car Parking is not permitted in this area Parking for visitors and disabled drivers will normally be accommodated on- street or in public car parks, subject to the usual tariffs Access for emergency services, removal lorries, refuse vehicles will be necessary.
+Transport Contributions 25 residents Travel Plan 75 residents Elsewhere in the City Centre Parking Area and within the Controlled parking zones around the City Centre.
 Covered and secure cycle storage space must be provided for residents.
-One space per two residents Provision at entrance for visitor cycles Car free housing is permitted One operational space per 25 residents Parking for visitors and disabled drivers will normally be accommodated onstreet or in public car parks subject to the usual tariffs Access for emergency services, removal lorries, refuse vehicles will be necessary.
-Transport Statement 75 residents Transport Assessment unlikely to be required Elsewhere in the City Covered and secure cycle storage space must be provided for residents.
+One space per two residents Provision at entrance for visitor cycles Car free housing is permitted One operational space per 25 residents Parking for visitors and disabled drivers will normally be accommodated on- street or in public car parks subject to the usual tariffs Access for emergency services, removal lorries, refuse vehicles will be necessary.
+Transport Statement 75 residents Transport Assessment unlikely to be required

+Location Cycle parking standards (minimum) P Car Parking Standards (minimum) P Car Parking Standards (maximum) P Car Parking Standards (other requirements) Servicing Requirements Off site Requirements Elsewhere in the City Covered and secure cycle storage space must be provided for residents.
 One space per two residents Provision at entrance for visitor cycles One operational space per 25 residents One space per 10 residents secure parking should be provided at 5% of the level of car parking Access for emergency services, removal lorries, refuse vehicles will be necessary